Vous êtes bienvenus, aventuriers courageux, dans les merveilles sauvages de l'Ouganda, où l'appel de la…

-Months of January through March, June through October and the last 2 weeks of December is the best period of the year to tour Bwindi Impenetrable Forest.
+The months of January through March, June through October, and the last 2 weeks of December is the best period of the year to tour Bwindi Impenetrable Forest.

-This activity (Gorilla Trekking) takes place in both rain or shine.
+This activity (Gorilla Trekking) takes place both rain and shine.
 There have never been any annulments due to intemperate weather in the area.

 Bwindi Impenetrable Forest-our Take